-What is your sustainability plan for this activity when funding is no longer available? \ Once the initial outreach plan has been developed and executed, and once materials and fliers have been developed and edited it will be more feasible for the SSS staff to do the outreach themselves albeit on a very limited scale.
-This initial 18-month pilot period will also make it possible for SSS to meet their target of 100 students per week and to set up a system for reaching the students who will benefit from their services.
-It is anticipated that once there is a significant increase in students visiting SSS, word of mouth in the student community will also help to spread the word as to how invaluable the Student Support Services program is.
+What is your sustainability plan for this activity when funding is no longer available?

+Once the initial outreach plan has been developed and executed, and once materials and fliers have been developed and edited it will be more feasible for the SSS staff to do the outreach themselves, albeit on a very limited scale.
+This initial 18-month pilot period will also make it possible for the SPAs to attain their target of 100 students per week for advising, and to set up a system for reaching the students who will benefit from their services.
+It will also make it possible for SSS staff to attain their target of providing job assistance and referrals to 100 students over the initial 18-month pilot period.

+It is anticipated that once there is a significant increase in students visiting SSS, word of mouth in the student community will also help to spread the word as to the value and variety of invaluable services provided by the Student Support Services program.